VictorTagayun/CozmoCoaster/README.md

 * numpy
 * Pillow
-* Common

-Common is a package included in the Git repo: https://github.com/Wizards-of-Coz/Common

-The other modules can be installed via pip if not already present:
+The modules can be installed via pip if not already present:
 `pip3 install numpy`
 `pip3 install Pillow`